-THE UNIVERSITY OF TWENTE IS HOME TO MORE THAN TEN THOUSAND STUDENTS REPRESENTING DOZENS OF NATIONALITIES AND FIELDS OF STUDY.
+As a company you have access TO MORE THAN twelve THOUSAND STUDENTS REPRESENTING DOZENS OF NATIONALITIES AND FIELDS OF STUDY.
 How can you reach them?

 Each year thousands of these bright and eager minds complete their degrees and enter the labour market often joining companies that made an impression while they were still studying.
 That means that in your organisation’s search for new talent, it is important to introduce your company to tomorrow’s workforce as early as you can.

-There are many ways to attract the attention of UT students.
+The possibilities for cooperation with our students are endless.
 You might offer an internship or master’s thesis position, organise an informative lecture during a symposium, sponsor a student sports club or advertise on a student association’s website.
 You might participate in a large student event such as the start-of-the-year Kick-In or the Create Tomorrow think tank, or help the university’s Solar Team achieve its mission of building the fastest solar-powered car in the world.
-And what about supporting talented students through scholarships?
-This site will help you discover how to pursue each of these options, and many more.

 An important step in your search is finding the right people and places to contact.
-The University of Twente has dozens of departments and organisations: some are part of the university, others are run independently by students.
-Please feel free to contact us any time at Career Services to help you find your way
+UT has dozens of departments and organisations: some are part of the university, others are run independently by students.
+Feel free to contact Career Services to help you find your way.

-The University of Twente has a large number of active student organisations and academic associations.
+UT has a large number of active student organisations and academic associations.
 Every year, our students organise several recurring events, lunch lectures or other activities.
 Many of them are set up in cooperation with companies and other organisations that are relevant for the students.
-Our Career Services department has a list of all student organisations that might be relevant for companies.
+UT's Career Services department has a list of all student organisations that might be relevant for companies.

-The temporary deployment of academic talent will create enormous value to a business or a non-profit organization.
-The PhDs and PDEng trainees of the University of Twente bring their scientific expertise to the workfloor.
+The temporary deployment of academic talent will create enormous value for a business or a non-profit organisation.
+The PhDs and EngD trainees of the University of Twente bring their scientific expertise to the work floor.